 Veterans’ Educational Assistance Program (VEAP)

-You can continue your education by using part of your military pay to help cover the cost of school.
+You may be able to continue your education by using part of your military pay to help cover the cost of school.
 Find out if you can get benefits through the Veterans’ Educational Assistance Program (VEAP)—a $2-to-$1 government-match program for educational assistance.

 Am I eligible for VEAP benefits?

 You can get these benefits if you meet all of the requirements listed below.